djynnius/ZedekFramework/README.md

 on a windows machine it would look like this:

     <?php
-        require_once "drive:\\path\\to\\controller.php";
+        require_once "drive:\\path\\to\\anchor.php";
     ?>

 ## initializer.php ##
-Within the controller file on line 7 set the root constant to the path leading to the zedek app ending with a trailing slash
+Within the anchor file on line 7 set the root constant to the path leading to the zedek app ending with a trailing slash

     const zroot="/path/to/zedek/";
     const zweb="/path/to/web/folder/";